01-edu/public/subjects/build-brick-and-break/README.md

   <div id="brick-1"></div>
   ```

-  - each brick in the middle column has to be set with the custom attribute `foundation` receiving the value `true`
+  - each brick in the middle column has to be set with the custom data attribute `foundation` receiving the value `true`

 - Each one of the two emojis in the top-right corner fires a function on click: